kazurayam/kazurayam-ks-testobject-testcase-association-tracer/README.md

 ### (4) Forward Lookup Detail report

-This report shows you a list of *from Test Case -> to Test Object* associations sorted by the Test Case IDs.
+This report shows a list of *(from Test Case -> to Test Object)* associations sorted by the Test Case IDs.

-> The unused Test Objects will not appear here.
+>The unused Test Objects will not appear here.

 | # | Test Case refers | Test Object | in Repos? |
 | - | ---------------- | ----------- | --------- |